fprochazka/filip-prochazka.com/_posts/2023-05-28-mockbean-is-an-anti-pattern.md

 The Spring developers are [trying to tackle this problem systematically](https://github.com/spring-projects/spring-boot/issues/34768), but until they do, `@MockBean` is an anti-pattern in my book.

-How do you tackle this problem?
+How do _you_ solve this problem?
 Do you have an idea to improve this further?
 Let me know; thanks!